favonia/cloudflare-ddns/docs/designs/core/project-principles.markdown

 ### 4. Operator Clarity

+- Respect operator intent: treat every explicit configuration as a meaningful intent.
+Never silently discard one—honor it, or tell the operator why it cannot hold.
 - Detect operator misconfigurations early.
 - Implicit defaults must be semantically identical to some explicit value, so operators can restate the default choice explicitly without changing behavior.
 - Explain behavior through observable outcomes, operator decisions, and actionable next steps.